The Aerocene Community

 For their highly inspiring and thoughtful contributions: Boris Groys, Bronislaw Szerszynski, Derek McCormack, Kiel Moe, Nicholas Shapiro, Oliver Morton, Olivier Michelon, Pierre Chabard, Sanford Kwinter, Sasha Engelmann and Jol Thomson, the Massachusetts Institute of Technology, Centre for Art, Science and Technology – CAST and Leila Wheatley Kinney, and Earth, Atmospheric and Planetary Science Department – EAPS, Ludovica Illari and Bill McKenna.
 As well as special mentions for the previous contributions to the Aerocene dialogue, to Nigel Clark, Etienne Turpin and Juan Enriquez.

-Aerocene is supported by Studio Tomás Saraceno, in particular for Aerocene project: Lars Behrendt, Ignas Petronis, and Alejandra Alonso de Noriega, Cara Cotner, Yelta Köm, Lisa Lurati, Lucy Patterson, Eleonora Pedretti, Daniel Schulz, Irin Siriwattanagul, Kotryna Slapsinskaite, Erik Vogler, Melina Wanie, as well as Veronica Lugaro, Claudia Melendez, Javier Rosenberg, and Duncan Anderson, Mateo Argerich, Stefano Arrighi, Paula Baptista, Fabiola Bierhoff, Sascha Boldt, Danja Burchard, Viola Cafuli, Saverio Cantoni, Viola Castellano, Tatiana Chavez, Connie Chester, Marlene Coates, Filippo Corato, Carola Dietrich, Fernando Donoso, Manie Du Plessis, Friederike Femfert, Anna Garbuglia, Luca Girardini, Canice Grant, Peter Otto Haas, Martin Heller, Joshua Hoareau, Anna Holzapfel, Katja Kaiser, Georgi Kazlachev, Adrian Krell, Tobias Lange, Katre Laura, Sofia Lemos, Pepe Menéndez-Conde Nuñez, Roland Muehlethaler, Jaime Norambuena, Aurelia Nowak, Tania Patritti, Martina Pelacchi, Marco Pittaluga, Adrian Porikys, Alfredo Ramos, Matthew Raven, Claudia Rech, Patrick Reddy, Sophie Rzepecky, Leonard Steidle, Sebastian Steinboeck, Desirée Valdes, Christophe Vaillant, Filippo Vogliazzo.
+Aerocene would like to thank Studio Tomás Saraceno for supporting the Aerocene community: Lars Behrendt, Ignas Petronis, and Alejandra Alonso de Noriega, Cara Cotner, Yelta Köm, Lisa Lurati, Lucy Patterson, Eleonora Pedretti, Daniel Schulz, Irin Siriwattanagul, Kotryna Slapsinskaite, Erik Vogler, Melina Wanie, as well as Veronica Lugaro, Claudia Melendez, Javier Rosenberg, and Duncan Anderson, Mateo Argerich, Stefano Arrighi, Paula Baptista, Fabiola Bierhoff, Sascha Boldt, Danja Burchard, Viola Cafuli, Saverio Cantoni, Viola Castellano, Tatiana Chavez, Connie Chester, Marlene Coates, Filippo Corato, Carola Dietrich, Fernando Donoso, Manie Du Plessis, Friederike Femfert, Anna Garbuglia, Luca Girardini, Canice Grant, Peter Otto Haas, Martin Heller, Joshua Hoareau, Anna Holzapfel, Katja Kaiser, Georgi Kazlachev, Adrian Krell, Tobias Lange, Katre Laura, Sofia Lemos, Pepe Menéndez-Conde Nuñez, Roland Muehlethaler, Jaime Norambuena, Aurelia Nowak, Tania Patritti, Martina Pelacchi, Marco Pittaluga, Adrian Porikys, Alfredo Ramos, Matthew Raven, Claudia Rech, Patrick Reddy, Sophie Rzepecky, Leonard Steidle, Sebastian Steinboeck, Desirée Valdes, Christophe Vaillant, Filippo Vogliazzo.

 Special thanks for the development of the Aerocene website and its highly exciting materials to Ali Anwar III, Irin Siriwattanagul, and Vasily Sitnikov.